RexJaeschke/user-documentation/guides/hack/06-type-aliases/01-intro.md

 Type aliases are created using either the `newtype` or `type` keywords.
 An alias created using `newtype` is an [*opaque type alias*](02-opaque.md).
 An alias created using `type` is a [*transparent type alias*](03-transparent.md).

+[[Rex: I don't want to duplicate the grammar here, but how can I point to it from here?

+The complete syntax and constraints are defined in ...]]